Western Mindanao Command

-The Western Mindanao Command (abbrv. as WESTMINCOM) is the Armed Forces of the Philippines' unified command in charge of the Zamboanga Peninsula, Northern Mindanao, and the BARMM.
-It is responsible for the defense of these areas against external aggresion, as well as combating terrorism and insurgency.
+The Western Mindanao Command (abbrv. as WESTMINCOM) is the Armed Forces of the Philippines' unified command in charge of the Zamboanga Peninsula, Northern Mindanao, and the Bangsamoro Autonomous Region in Muslim Mindanao.
+It is responsible for the defense of these areas against external aggression, as well as combating terrorism and insurgency.
 It is also one of the government organizations advocating the "Culture of Peace" in Mindanao.

 Organization

 The following are the units that are under the Western Mindanao Command.